webhintio/hint/docs/user-guide/rules/strict-transport-security.md

 be exploited and lead the user to a malicious site.

-By specifying the `Strict-Transport-Security` header along with a `max-age` value in the reponse, a website is able to declare themselves to be only accessible via the secure connections within the specified time period.
-So for future attempts to the same domain via the insecure connections, the browswer knows that it should never load the site using HTTP and automatically convert all attempts to HTTPS requests instead.
+By specifying the `Strict-Transport-Security` header along with a `max-age` value in the response, a website is able to declare themselves to be only accessible via the secure connections within the specified time period.
+So for future attempts to the same domain via the insecure connections, the browser knows that it should never load the site using HTTP and automatically convert all attempts to HTTPS requests instead.

 Notably, to prevent the `Strict-Transport-Security` header from being